svinniks/pl-json-store/README.md

 Array elements can be accessed and modified by using the same set of `SET_...` subprograms.
 However, there are some features which have to be considered when working with array elements:

 1. Deletion of an array element will actually replace it with a `null` value instead of complete removal.
-This is necessary to avoid forming empty gaps in the sequence of elements.
-For instance after running
+This is necessary to avoid forming gaps in the sequence of elements.
+For instance, after running

     ```
     BEGIN